invent2018/project-proposals-group-11/proposal-template.md

 * Andrew Yap

 ## Our Target Audience
-1.Students in secondary/tertiary institutions with gruelling long school hours and endless tiring lectures
+1. Students in secondary/tertiary institutions with gruelling long school hours and endless tiring lectures

 2. Workers in the office having trouble paying attention during meetings